z-katas/arch-katas-dcc/other-services/infrastructure-services.md

 ### API Gateway Responsibilities
-1. Route the traffice to respective microservices in the systems.
+1. Route the traffics to respective microservices in the systems.
 2. Authenticate the incoming requests.
-3. Add a request id header to incoming requests for traceability.
+3. Add a request-id header to incoming requests for traceability.

 ### Sidecar Logger Responsibilities
 1. Collects logs from the pods and push them to a central log repository